Here’s the $2 billion-dollar question: What makes Good Friday good?

-As a child I used to enjoy sleepovers at my Nanna & Nonno's house, who being devout Italian Catholics had adorned every room with a crucified Christ.
-As I lay in bed trying to fall asleep, I would eye the spectacle warily in the darkness — or was it eyeing me?
-I must admit I was a little afraid.
-But going down the hallway to my sister’s room was out of the question, for a great statue of Mary loomed at the far end and the prospect of facing that in the darkness was far worse.
-I would huddle under the blankets and eventually fall asleep.
+As I lay in bed trying to fall asleep, I would eye the bloody spectacle warily in the darkness — or was it eyeing me?
+Is this what fostered my fear of darkness?
+Seeking refuge in my sister’s room was out of the question, for a great statue of Mary loomed in the hallway, and the prospect of passing that in the darkness was far worse.
+I would huddle beneath the blankets and eventually fall asleep.

-It would seem that the crucifixion of Christ also has much contemporary significance, given that two thousand years later we hold a public holiday to commemorate it.
+It would seem that the event also has much contemporary significance, given that two thousand years later we still hold a public holiday to commemorate it.
 A recent article in the Financial Review estimated that the economical cost to hold a public holiday is about two billion dollars.

-So then, the two billion dollar question: What makes Good Friday good?
+So then, here’s the two billion dollar question: What makes Good Friday good?

 You see, when Jesus breathed the words, "It is finished," on a cross outside Jerusalem, the powers that be revelled in a seemingly unambiguous victory.

-The man who had claimed to be the Messiah - the coming king to whom the whole earth would bow in allegiance — hung safely and securely dead over the very city into which he had just ridden into claiming his kingship.
+The man who had claimed to be the Messiah—the coming king to whom the whole earth would bow in allegiance—hung safely and securely dead over the very city which he had just committed the treasonous act of riding into on a donkey (no less than a deliberate and provocative declaration of kingship!—Zech 9:9).

 He wasn't the first and he wouldn't be the last.
-At least this particular uprising was quelled quickly.
+From Tiberius Caesar’s perspective at least, this particular uprising was quelled quickly and quietly.

 Or was it?